abinit/abinit/doc/tutorial/rf1.md

 The computation of phonon frequencies at non-zero q is actually simpler than the one at Gamma.
 One must distinguish two cases.
 Either the q wavevector connects k points that belong to the same grid, or the wavevector q is general.
-In any case, the computation within the DFPT formalism is more efficient than using the frozen-phonon technique: the use of supercell is completely avoided.
+In any case, the computation within the reciprocal space DFPT formalism is more efficient than the real space frozen-phonon technique since the use of supercells is completely avoided with DFPT.
 For an explanation of this fact, see for example section IV of [[cite:Gonze1997]].

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_6.in in Work_rf1.
 This is your input file.
 You should edit it.